aldavud/dotrc/README.md

+# README.md
+# .*rc for my workstation

 ## Irssi config

 The irssi config is based on [this blog post](http://quadpoint.org/articles/irssi/) by Matt Sparks and the [archlinux wiki](https://wiki.archlinux.org/index.php/Screen_Irssi_Bitlbee)

 ## Copyright

-All the irssi themes and scripts and the vim plugins are copyright of its respective author(s)
+All the irssi theme and scripts are copyright of its respective author(s)

 ### fear2.theme